 The father of empiricism and an influential figure of the Scientific Revolution that preceded the Enlightenment, Francis Bacon was responsible for suggesting the use of pipes for transmitting speech.

 Speaking tubes were used in intra-ship communications, military aircraft, expensive automobiles, and expensive homes.
-But, it was another one of those gimmicky technologies that could not sustain its market against the roaring progress of telephone.
+But, it was another one of those gimmicky technologies that could not sustain its market against the roaring progress of the telephone.

 An electrical telegraph was almost like the first telephone service in the world.
 But, it did not send and receive calls.
 It communicated messages.